noblereign/GX-Mods-Extension/README.md

 # GX Mods
  A WebExtension for Firefox.
 Add ambient music, typing sounds, and more to your browsing experience.
+ **This is a Chrome-compatible version via Mozilla's [WebExtension polyfill](https://github.com/mozilla/webextension-polyfill).
+This is literally a low-effort port I did in 10 minutes.
+There are a lot of visual bugs, but it should still be fully functional.**
+ *Tested on Vivaldi 6.4.3160.44 (Stable channel) (64-bit)*

 <img src='./first-time/gxm_settings.png' alt='Promotional image showing the settings popup for GX Mods.' width=60%>

 # Disclaimer